ma3u/ESP8266_Lua/README.md

 The example contains four files:

-* run.lua
 * application.lua
 * wifi-setup.lua
 * relayr-API.lua

 The latter two are modules (packages) to ease your interaction with wifi and *relayr Cloud*. **Run.lua** is the initialization of the application.
-In you setup your wifi credentials, connect for the wifi and wait that your IP is assigned. **Application.lua** is where you'll do most of your programming.
-In it you connect to the relayr Cloud, read the sensor data, send data to the cloud and receive commands from it.
+In you setup your wifi credentials, connect for the wifi and wait that your IP is assigned. **Application.lua** is the only file you should care about.
+There you set up your WiFi and MQTT credentials, connect to relayr Cloud, read the sensor data, send data to the cloud and receive commands from it.

-The example application reads the data from a [DHT sensor](https://learn.adafruit.com/dht/overview) connected to the *D2* pin of the **NodeMCU** and sends it to the **relyr Cloud**.
-It also prints name and value of any command sent from the cloud.
+The example application reads the ADC input of the ESP8266 and controls the output of *D0* pin.
+It also enables you to change the frequency of sensor readings.

 If the **M_DEBUG** variable in relayr-API is **true** then the embedded device is going to inform you about what it is doing (connecting to wifi, creating a MQTT client, sending/receiving a message..).